Pampered Paws, Inc.

 5. What can I do to help my pet sitter take the best care of my pets?

-- Tell the pet sitter about all health problems your pet may have—major or minor.
+- Tell the pet sitter about all health problems your pet may have and provide written verification that your pet is up to date on its' vaccinations.

 - Make sure your dog's collar fits—Otherwise he may slip out of a too-large collar while being walked.